mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

 - all the unipi units: can take in any MQTT event to handle as _commands_ and pushes out events as _state_ updates.
 - home assistant: has logic to trigger specific events on other events incoming

-Note that for a pub / sub system, all of the clients can (and will) function as both publisher and subscriber.
+Note that for this publish / subscribe system, all of the clients can (and will) function as both publisher and subscriber.

 # home assistant